In late 2020, we took a stab at previewing which stocks we’d be talking about most throughout the 2020s.

 The main point in favor of gold is likely to be that it is established, and to some extent stable and predictable.

-That doesn’t mean investors can work out foolproof plans to profit off of the precious metal, but it does mean gold is unlikely to produce much surprise.
+That doesn’t mean investors can work out foolproof plans to profit off of the precious metal, but it does mean gold is unlikely to produce many surprises.

 Both the value of gold and the factors that influence that value have been well understood for a very long time, which is ultimately one of the main reasons it’s such a popular option for investors.